LeopardCheetah/sort/README.md

 # Sort

-This repository is written in python and is a collection of sorts I have implemented.
-This is a personal project for me, so I can improve my sorting.
+~~This repository is written in python and is a collection of sorts I have implemented.
+This is a personal project for me, so I can improve my sorting.~~

-Sorted implemented:

-- Bogosort
-- Bubble Sort
-- Insertion Sort
-- Counting Sort (In progress)

-Sorts to implement:

-- Merge Sort
-- Quick Sort
-- Heapsort
-- Tree Sort
-- Radix Sort
+Revived 6/4/2024